 1896 Broadway premiere of Secret Service, which becomes a perennial touring hit for its author and star, William Gillette.

 1927 The Broadway premiere of Dracula, an adaptation of the Bram Stoker novel, which fathers generations of film and stage adaptations.
 The original Broadway bloodsucker is played by Bela Lugosi, who later recreates his career-making role on film.

 1960 Laurence Olivier stars in Jean Anouilh's Becket at the St. James Theatre.
 Anthony Quinn plays King Henry to Olivier's Thomas Becket.
 The King's younger son is played by Kit Culkin, future father of Macaulay (Home Alone) Culkin.
 Peter Glenville is the director.
 The production runs 193 performances.

 1966 Frank Marcus' British comedy about radio broadcasting and lesbians, The Killing of Sister George, opens at the Belasco Theatre.
 Beryl Reid, Eileen Atkins, and Lally Bowers star.
 The show runs 205 performances.
 Although a screen version starring Audrey Hepburn, Katharine Hepburn, and Bette Davis is reported by Variety as "in the making," the film comes out in 1968 with Beryl Reed.

 1995 The 1970 Sondheim musical Company is revived by the Roundabout Theatre Company.
 It stars Boyd Gaines, Veanne Cox, Jane Krakowski, and LaChanze.
 The new song, "Marry Me a Little," is added in this revival, which runs 68 performances.

 1998 Joe DiPietro's familial comedy Over The River and Through The Woods opens Off-Broadway at the John Houseman Theatre.
 The composer's I Love You, You're Perfect, Now Change cohort, Joel Bishoff, assumes directing duties once more for the tale of Italian grandparents who conspire to keep their grandson from moving away.

-2000 Fashion designer Isaac Mizrahi tries his hand at the stage as his Les Mizrahi begins at the Greenwich House Theatre.
+2000 Fashion designer Isaac Mizrahi tries his hand at the stage as his Les Mizrahi begins Off-Broadway at the Greenwich House Theatre.
 Mizrahi, the subject of the successful 1995 documentary film, Unzipped, not only sings and dances in the new show but designs the sets and costumes.

 2001 Mamma Mia!, a musical based on the pop hits of the rock group ABBA, begins previews at the Winter Garden Theatre with one of the biggest advance sales ever for a musical.